Valentin-42/Valentin-42.github.io/_posts/2022-12-12-RecycloBot.md

 ---

-RecycloBot : A robot collecting empty cans.
+A Robot collecting empty cans.